vasumahesh1/Flamenco/README.md

 #### Spatial Hashing with Predictive Constraints for Self-Collisions

 To implement naive self-collision constraint generation, every vertex must be checked against every triangle in the mesh.
 We accelerate this process by using an adaptive spatial hash grid to bin mesh vertices before constraint projection.
 We then compute the axis-aligned bounding box encapsulating each triangle and its projected displacement.
-Then, following Chris Lewin's prescription for predictive constraints (introduced at GDC 2018, see links below), we generate all self-collision constraints for the cloth.
-Predictive constraints guarantee that cloth vertices never pass through the mesh and are computationally expedient.
+Then, following Chris Lewin's [2] prescription for predictive constraints (introduced at GDC 2018, see links below), we generate all self-collision constraints for the cloth.
+Predictive constraints are computationally expedient and guarantee that cloth vertices never pass through the mesh.

+*Modified Spatial Hash Grid for Predictive Constraints (adapted from [5])*
 <img src="images/spatial_grid.JPG" alt="Modified Spatial Hash Grid" width="500"/>

 ![gif](gifs/default_twist_30x30_(0.8-0.7-0.3).gif)